awsdocs/amazon-s3-developer-guide/doc_source/metrics-configurations.md

 ## How to Add Metrics Configurations<a name="add-metrics-configurations"></a>

 You can add metrics configurations to a bucket through the Amazon S3 console, with the AWS CLI, or with the Amazon S3 REST API\.
-For information about how to do this in the AWS Management Console, see the [ Amazon S3 Console User Guide](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/configure-metrics.html)\.
+For information about how to do this in the AWS Management Console, see the [How Do I Configure Request Metrics for an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/configure-metrics.html) in the Amazon Simple Storage Service Console User Guide\.

 **Add Metrics Configurations with the AWS CLI**